Hailey Kinsel: Personal

 Until recently, Hailey lived in the town where she grew up, Cotulla, Texas However, her current residence is her ranch in Stephenville, Texas.
 Kinsel graduated in 2017 from Texas A&M University (College Station) with a BA in Agriculture Economics.
 Kinsel competed on the Fightin' Aggie Rodeo team in barrel racing, breakaway roping, and goat tying.
 While attending university, she maintained a packed schedule that included classwork, taking care of three horses, leading a Bible study, and competing in PRCA rodeos.

-In April 2018, Kinsel and 2017/2019 Professional Bull Riders World Champion Bull Rider Jess Lockwood started a relationship.
+In April 2018, Kinsel and two-time PBR world-champion bull rider Jess Lockwood started a relationship.
 A source confirmed they were still together on December 31, 2018.
-According to Jess Lockwood, they had been dating for a year at that time.
-On March 28, 2019, Jess Lockwood announced their engagement to be married on his Instagram account.
-On October 25, 2019, Jess Lockwood and Hailey Kinsel were married at Kinsel's parent's ranch in Cotulla, Texas.
-Kinsel took his name, and used it professionally as Hailey Kinsel Lockwood.
+According to Lockwood, they had been dating for a year at that time.
+On March 28, 2019, Lockwood announced their engagement to be married on his Instagram account.
+On October 25, 2019, Lockwood and Kinsel were married at Kinsel's parent's ranch in Cotulla, Texas.
+She took his name, and used it professionally as Hailey Kinsel Lockwood.
 They used to split their time between winter at her ranch in Stephenville and spring at his in Montana.
 According to her profile on the WPRA website and her self-published sources, she is no longer using his name.
-Her profile on the WPRA source confirms that she is now single, so she and Jess must have gotten divorced.
+Because her profile on the WPRA source confirms that she is now single, it would follow that she and Jess have gotten divorced.
 There is no date for a divorce.